-- Ensure that built form positively responds to a site, its context and the public realm, through the application of Design and Development Overlays for each precinct. - Ensure all new development responds sympathetically to, and enhances the valued heritage character of West Melbourne. - Support the development of West Melbourne as a predominantly mid-rise numan scaled neighbourhood with a diverse range of building types and some higher built form in specified locations. - Ensure that new development is of the highest design quality, and is responsive to the local context, varied subdivision patterns and site sizes in West Melbourne. - Provide for a highly walkable neighbourhood with increased permeability and laneways through blocks. - Ensure new development enables sunlight and daylight to reach into the parks, streets and lower levels of buildings. - Encourage the retention and adaptive re-use of existing buildings, particularly special character buildings and heritage buildings. - Support equitable development by ensuring primary outlook is secured to the street or within development sites. - Provide for fine grain adaptable tenancies within the lower levels of buildings. - Encourage development that responds to the scale of the street hierarchy, and that delivers active frontages along streets and laneways and creates pedestrian friendly environments.
-Deliver a lower scale of development along the laneways and the activation of the laneway interface. - Provide streets that are to be sheltered and green at pedestrian level due to the avenues of canopy trees. - In the Spencer Precinct, encourage: - a vibrant, inner-city area with a mix of retail, commercial, residential, community and creative uses- - this a neighbourhood that is to be distinct from the central city and North Melbourne - the development of Spencer Street (between Dudley and Hawke Streets) as a vibrant local activity centre serving West Melbourne, where commercial and retail activity is concentrated - a mix of converted warehouses, contemporary developments, heritage corner pubs and Victorian shop fronts. - the incorporation of elder existing heritage and special character buildings into new developments - well established and consistent tTree planting throughout to be well established and consistent, and to include large canopy trees in all streets. - the retention and enhancement of views towards Eades Park and St Mary's Cathedral. - In the Flagstaff Precinct encourage: - a diverse area of mostly residential and commercial buildings that is well connected to the Flagstaff Station and Flagstaff Gardens- - the area to be a neighbourhood that is distinct from the central city, characterized by large historic brick buildings, contemporary developments and warehouse restorations
+- Ensure that built form positively responds to a site, its context and the public realm.
+Commer through the application of Design and Development Overlays for each precinct. - Ensure all new development responds sympathetically to, and enhances the valued heritage character of West Melbourne. - Ensure that new development is of the highest design quality, and is responsive to the local context, varied subdivision patterns and site sizes in West Melbourne. - Provide for a highly walkable neighbourhood with increased permeability and laneways through blocks. - Ensure new development enables sunlight and daylight to reach into the parks, streets and lower levels of buildings. - Support equitable development by ensuring primary outlook is secured to the street or within development sites. - Provide for fine grain adaptable tenancies within the lower levels of buildings. - Encourage development that responds to the scale of the street hierarchy, and that delivers active frontages along streets and laneways and creates pedestrian friendly environments.
+Deliver a lower scale of development along the laneways and the activation of the laneway interface. - Provide streets that are to be sheltered and green at pedestrian level due to the avenues of canopy trees. - In the Spencer Precinct, encourage: - a vibrant, inner-city area with a mix of retail, commercial, residential, community and creative uses- - this a neighbourhood that is to be distinct from the central city and North Melbourne - the development of Spencer Street (between Dudley and Hawke Streets) as a vibrant local activity centre serving West Melbourne, where commercial and retail activity is concentrated - a mix of converted warehouses, contemporary developments, heritage corner pubs and Victorian shop fronts, - the incorporation of older existing heritage and special character buildings into new developments - , well established and consistent tTree planting throughout to be well established and consistent, and to include large canopy trees in all streets - the retention and enhancement of views towards Eades Park and St Mary's Cathedral. - In the Flagstaff Precinct encourage: - a diverse area of mostly residential and commercial buildings that is well connected to the Flagstaff Station and Flagstaff Gardens. - the area to be neighbourhood that is distinct from the central city, characterized by large historic brick buildings, contemporary developments and warehouse restorations